 FACTOR 6 YOUR OWN CHOICE

 Selecting the best moving pairs depends on your personal choice and preference.
 If you do not “like” the GBPJPY for whatever reason, then simply do not trade it.
-Your experience with currency pairs is very valid and you can use it for selecting pairs.
-Having a track record on how a particular pair moves (in conjunction with your strategy) will help you identify the more profitable pairs.
-Your choice also depends on the time availability for analyzing, monitoring, trading and managing various currency pairs.
-You might discover that the currency pair you have added to your trade list is in fact one pair too much to handle.
+Your forex experience with currency pairs is very valid and you can use it for selecting pairs.
+Having a track record on how particular pair moves (in conjunction with your strategy) will help you identify the more profitable pairs.
+Your choice also depends on the time available for analyzing, monitoring, trading and managing various currency pairs.
+You might discover that the currency pair you have added to your trade list is, in fact, one pair too much to handle.

 FACTOR 7 CURRENCY CHARACTERISTICS

 Selecting the best moving pairs depends on the behavior of pairs versus your own psychology and strategy.
 Certain currency pairs are great in trending modes (such as the EURAUD), others are well suited for scalping due to their expected volatility (GBPJPY), whereas slower moving pairs could be a good match for part-time traders (EURGBP).
 Each currency pair has its own particulars and characteristics.
 Some of them will go along more with you and your strategy than others.